 There are of course instances in which another extension may be appropriate (.net, .biz), but a .COM is typically the way to go.
 For the casual internet user, this may the only extension they are familiar with.
 Additionally, businesses with other extensions are typically perceived as having less value by the average consumer.

 Remember – these are just guidelines for choosing a new domain name.
 As with all guidelines, there are always exceptions, but I consider these to be domain name best practices.
-Don’t forget to be strategic, rational and creative.
+Remember to be strategic, rational and creative.
 This is an important step in the branding of your business.
 I will discuss domain name optimization in later post.